willwang-x/tools/tools/anki/anki-concepts/minimum-information-principle.md

 <img src="https://i.imgur.com/NSBhrOn.png" alt="Minimum Information Principle" width="250">
 </center>

+> minimum information principle says that simple elements formulated for **active recall** bring much better learning results than complex elements even though one complex element may be equivalent to a large number of simpler elements. [[supermemopedia](https://supermemopedia.com/wiki/Minimum_information_principle)]

 ## Why

 Minimum information principle says that **simple questions** formulated for  **active recall** in learning bring much **better** memory outcomes than complex questions even though one complex question may be equivalent to a large number of **simpler questions**.